 Being able to dismantle it for cleaning.
-Keeping incubators clean between hatches to get rid of bacteria is critical to success and the Octagon 20 comes apart so that, apart (obviously) from the electrical elements, it's very easy to clean.
+Keeping incubators clean between hatches to get rid of bacteria is critical to success.
+The Octagon 20 comes apart so that, apart (obviously) from the electrical elements, it's very easy to clean.

-It's not as easy to see inside as it is with the smaller Brinsea Mini Advance.
-The workings of the fan and moisture control in the lid drop down into the hatching chamber, reducing the space for the chicks - and the available viewing space.
+It's not as easy to see inside as it is with the smaller Brinsea Mini Advance, which has a high dome making viewing a pleasure.
+The workings of the fan and moisture control in the lid drop down into the hatching chamber, reducing the available viewing space.
+It also means much less room for the chicks to move about.

 I've read some reviews which say that this incubator was not reliable.
 However, they were from its very early days and it seems that Brinsea have now ironed out those early problems.
-All I can say is that I have always found it extremely reliable.
+All I can say is that I've owned the Octagon 20 since 2013, and I have always found it extremely reliable.

-Based on my own experience - absolutely.
-It's easy to set up, the temperature and humidity controls are very accurate and the addition of the external pump makes it absolutely stress-free.
+Based on my own experience - yes, with three reservations.
+It's easy to set up, and the temperature and humidity controls are very accurate.

 I'm just waiting for someone to want ducks!